Perchfall

 wait_until: "domcontentloaded", # default "load"

-scenario_name: "homepage_smoke" # included in report JSON
+scenario_name: "homepage_smoke", # included in report JSON

-)→ All options and wait_until strategies
+→ All options, cache profiles, retries, and wait_until strategies

 Further reading